 With patience and precision, French and foreign breeders have over many generations made decisions on selection that have generated constant improvement in the racehorse breed.

 Breeders have contributed to the faster speed achieved by the English Thoroughbred.
-Their efforts have borne fruit and are reflected in the record times achieved in the Qatar Prix de l’Arc de Triomphe, the World Thoroughbred Championship.
+Their efforts have borne fruit and are reflected in the record times achieved in the Qatar Prix de l'Arc de Triomphe, the World Thoroughbred Championship.
 In 1920, the year of its inauguration, the winning time was 2 minutes 39 seconds.
-The current record, posted in 2011, now stands at 2 minutes 24.49 seconds.
+The current record, posted in 2016 at Chantilly racecourse, now stands at 2 minutes 23.61 seconds.

 The breeding origins of every racehorse are verified by DNA testing and registered in the Stud Book, the official database controlled by France Galop in France.
 In horse racing, cloning and artificial insemination of thoroughbreds and AQPS is strictly prohibited.